telefonicaid/perseo-fe/documentation/plain_rules.md

 * qs: *optional*, an object with fields and values to build the query string of the URL
 * json: *optional*, an object that will be sent as JSON.
 String substitution will be performed in the keys and values of the object's fields.
 If present, it overrides `template` from `action`
+* form: *optional*, an object that will be sent as JSON, for url encoded form data.
+Header "Content-type: application/x-www-form-urlencoded" is advisable to be present

 ```json
  "action":{